 However in my personal opinion, the sub-par phone support department isn’t a maker or breaker because let’s be honest… most cards in the secured category will be the same.

 I think the biggest drawback is that you can’t get much help from Bank of America branches for your credit card.
-In the past I’ve gone in and asked for help dealing with an issue (and this is for an unsecured card) but all they tell me is to call customer support because the branches don’t handle credit card support.
+In the past I’ve gone in and asked for assistance in dealing with an issue (and this is for an unsecured card) but all they tell me is to call customer support because the branches don’t handle credit card support.
 If I stop and really think I guess it makes sense with these huge bank holding companies – their operations are completely segregated in different lines of business, so it probably shouldn’t be surprising a bank teller couldn’t help with a credit card issue.

 So logic would tell you that getting a card from BofA might make sense since you would have a local branch to walk in to and ask a question or pay your bill.
 But, because their local branches don’t deal with the cards, it’s basically no different than dealing with a card issuer a thousand miles away.

 Worth it or not?